 The trick is reading widely—not just in your genre, but outside it.
 If you write romance, read mystery.
 If you write science fiction, read literary fiction.
 Cross-pollination between genres often leads to the most original ideas.

-During a particularly rough block last year, I stopped trying to force the writing and instead read three novels completely unlike anything I'd ever written.
+During a particularly rough block, I stopped trying to force the writing and instead read three novels completely unlike anything I'd ever written.
 Suddenly, I saw my own story with fresh eyes.
 The block dissolved not because I pushed harder, but because I stepped back and refilled my creative tank.

 Reading strategies to break blocks: